Political positions of Mitt Romney: Unemployment insurance

 A decent and humane society must have a strong safety net for the unemployed.
 I served for 15 years as a lay pastor in my church and saw the heartbreak of joblessness up close; a shattering loss of faith in oneself is but only one of many forms the suffering can take.
 Nonetheless, the vital necessity of providing for those without work should not be used as an excuse to ignore the very real problems of our unemployment system.
 In this, as in so many other arenas of government policy, unemployment insurance has many unintended effects.

 The indisputable fact is that unemployment benefits, despite a web of regulations, actually serve to discourage some individuals from taking jobs, especially when the benefits extend across years.

 The system is also not designed for a flexible economy like ours in which some employees move from job to job for short periods, and are therefore ineligible for unemployment compensation when they are faced with a protracted spell without work."

 Romney instead offered two possible replacement systems, one involving individual unemployment savings accounts that employees would withdraw from when they lose their jobs, the other keyed on instituting financial incentives for businesses and other employers to hire and train those who had been unemployed for a long time.

+2025

+In December 2025, Romney wrote "I long opposed increasing the income level on which FICA employment taxes are applied (this year, the cap is $176,100).
+No longer; the consequences of the cliff have changed my mind."
+Romney also argued that "mega-estates over $100 million" should be unable to take advantage of the Step-up in basis.
+Romney concluded "I believe in free enterprise (...)
+But we have reached a point where any mix of solutions to our nation’s economic problems is going to involve having the wealthiest Americans contribute more". "to restore some sense of confidence in our capitalist system — this would be a start" and "would help us avoid the cliff ahead and might tend to quiet some of the anger that will surely grow as unemployed college graduates see tax-advantaged multibillionaires sailing 300-foot yachts."